rforbiodatascience21/2021_group22_final_project/README.md

 <!-- badges: end -->

 ## Aim
-The goal of project is to ...
+The goal of project is to perform a full, tidy data analysis of the proteomics data.

 ## Data
-The LC-MS/MS proteomics data was obtained from the article [Proteomics of SARS-CoV-2-infected host cells reveals therapy targets](https://www.nature.com/articles/s41586-020-2332-7?fbclid=IwAR3HEcdWjX3-4zTxGjXoiOtb2ol6iBMM6zt4uZ-ycECLEuu31KNJT_5uqaQ) by Bojkova et al..
+The LC-MS/MS proteomics data was obtained from the article [Proteomics of SARS-CoV-2-infected host cells reveals therapy targets](https://www.nature.com/articles/s41586-020-2332-7?fbclid=IwAR3HEcdWjX3-4zTxGjXoiOtb2ol6iBMM6zt4uZ-ycECLEuu31KNJT_5uqaQ) by Bojkova et al.

 ## Authors
 This project was made by: